QuantaAlpha: An Evolutionary Framework for LLM-Driven Alpha Mining: Experiments

-\paragraph{Factor Example} Figure~\ref{fig:case_study} illustrates how QuantaAlpha refines hypotheses and factor expressions across iterations via the \emph{mutation} and \emph{crossover} phases.
-The highlighted factors in the figure are therefore representative nodes on different traces across iterations.
+To make the evolution process concrete, we present a representative case study in Figure~\ref{fig:case_study} of the Appendix and trace how QuantaAlpha updates hypotheses and factors over five iterations.
 The first iteration yields interpretable short-term reversal factors.
 The second broadens the mechanism via volatility-weighted momentum, but increased structural complexity coincides with weaker generalization.
 Subsequent iterations simplify the expression into a linear additive form, improving drawdown and stabilizing performance.
 The fifth iteration adds participant-differentiated behavioral signals, incorporating complementary information and further improving predictability.
 Throughout the evolution, QuantaAlpha maintains a cumulative factor pool.
 Its predictive performance does not saturate within the first five iterations and only begins to decay after roughly 15 iterations, indicating that the evolution sustains effective improvement over a substantial horizon before diminishing returns emerge.

-\paragraph{Iteration Convergence} Figure~\ref{fig:Iteration_analysis_appendix} illustrates the predictive performance of the factor pool from the fifth iteration onwards.
-We observe that the predictive performance does not increase linearly with the number of iterations.
-The strategy's return capacity and risk control ability are gradually optimized, reaching a balanced high level between return and maximum drawdown around the 11th to 12th iterations.
-Subsequent additional iterations fail to bring significant performance improvement; instead, they may introduce redundant information through newly generated factors, leading to reduced strategy robustness and deteriorated drawdown performance.
-Overall, the 11th to 12th iterations (approximately 350 factors in total) represent the optimal trade-off point between return level and risk control effect under this experimental setup.
+Detailed analysis is provided in Appendix~\ref{sec:appendix_iteration_convergence}.